popandpeek/MASS-CUDA/README.md

 Copyright University of Washington

+The work in this repository is a continuation of research on Multi-Agent Spacial Simulation (MASS) from Dr Munehiro Fukuda's research group at University of Washington-Bothell

+The work of the owner of this repository is outlined in the thesis paper titled "final-paper.pdf".

 ### What is this repository for? ###

 * This repo is for MASS CUDA library use and development.
 It contains the MASS CUDA library and applications using it - Heat 2D, SugarScape, BrainGrid and test application.